How to write an invoice in 5 simple steps (2024)

 • Recurring invoice: Invoices issued on a regular basis, such as monthly or annually.

-• Past due invoice: An invoice that has not been paid on time and has therefore been resent to the customers (sometimes with additional charges).
+• Past due invoice: An invoice that has not been paid on time and has therefore been resent to the customer (sometimes with additional charges).

-• Credit invoice or credit note: A reverse invoice used to reduce the amount of money that the customers owe the business (mostly used to correct an error or when a customer returns goods).
+• Credit invoice or credit note: A reverse invoice used to reduce the amount of money that a customer owes your business, mostly used to correct an error or when a customer returns goods.

-Conta has free invoice templates that you can download for free and start using today.
+Conta has free invoice templates that you can start using today.

 What to include when you write an invoice: A brief checklist

-In the list below, you will find the most important elements to include when you are making an invoice.
+These are the most important elements to include when you make an invoice:

-• description of the goods and services you are billing the customer for
+• A description of the goods and services you’re billing the customer for

 Get started with free invoicing